Core focus

 Pyramid-style allocation (illustrative)

-The base emphasises liquidity and capital preservation; the middle, income, credit quality, and medium-term cash flow; the top, higher volatility and optionality—actual weights depend on risk tolerance and regulatory context.
+The base emphasizes liquidity and capital preservation.
+The middle emphasizes income, credit quality, and medium-term cash flow.
+The top reflects higher volatility and optionality.
+Actual weights depend on risk tolerance and regulatory context.

 Base